datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
-Goal: Establish principles to follow for all projects.
+Lesson Goal: Establish principles to follow for all projects.

 The modularity principle is especially important.